micmejia/bible-dump/NKJV/Nehemiah/Neh 7.md

 the sons of Harim, one thousand and seventeen.

 ###### 43
-The Levites: the sons of Jeshua, of Kadmiel, _and_ of the sons of [^i]Hodevah, seventy-four.
+The Levites: the sons of Jeshua, of Kadmiel, _and_ of the sons of Hodevah, seventy-four.

 ###### 44
 The singers: the sons of Asaph, one hundred and forty-eight.